abdularis/libwebrtc-android/README.md

 # libwebrtc-android

-This is precompiled google webrtc android library, [https://webrtc.org/](https://webrtc.org/)
+This is precompiled google webrtc android library, [https://webrtc.org/](https://webrtc.org/).

+read [this article](https://medium.com/@abdularis/how-to-compile-native-webrtc-from-source-for-android-d0bac8e4c933) on how to compile webrtc for android.

 ## Usage
 Add repository in the root gradle file: